Fenex330/surv-royale/README.md

 **SurvRoyale** is a desktop clone of the popular browser battle royale shooter - [surviv.io](https://surviv.io/), written in C++.
 The project is currently in the stage of an early alpha development, so any contribution via pull request or issue is welcome.
 At the moment, only Linux and Windows platforms are officially supported.
+Macos support is planned in the future.